karoru23/WSI-PeruDB/README.md

     <img src="images/dataset_download.png" alt="map" width="300" height="200">
   </a>

-Finally, users can download site information for each department or station, based on their respective sample types.
+Finally, users can download site information in an excel format for each department or station, based on their respective sample types.

 ```
 wsiperudb.download_site_information()